ivangfr/jenkins-dind-postman-newman/README.md

 - On the main Jenkins interface, click on `New item` on the menu.

-- Enter a name `rest-api-automation-testing`
+- Enter a name, for instance, `rest-api-automation-testing`

 - Select `Freestyle project` and click on `OK` button.